willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 Add a wire: Touch on a connection (open circle) to start a wire.
 Drag.
 Release.

-Select: Drag a rectangle to select components.
-Shift-click to include another component (desktop only).
+Select: Tap or drag a rectangle to select components.
+Shift-click to include another component.

 Move: Touch and drag to a new location.

-Delete: Tap to select, then tap the <i class="fas fa-times fa-lg"></i> icon or hit BACKSPACE on the keyboard.
+Delete: Select the part(s), then tap <i class="fas fa-times fa-lg"></i> or hit backspace/delete on the keyboard.

-Rotate/Reflect: Tap to select, then tap on the
-<i class="fas fa-redo"></i>
-Rotate icon or type the letter "**r**" to rotate 90.
+Rotate/Reflect: Select the part(s), then tap on <i class="fas fa-redo"></i> or hit the keyboard letter "**r**" to rotate 90.
 Repeat for more rotations and reflections (8 total).

 Properties: Double-tap on a component to change its properties like resistance or voltage.

+Scroll/Pan: Tap on-screen scroll/pan arrows, or mouse or trackpad Alt-drag.

+Zoom: Tap on-screen zoom controls or the mouse scroll wheel, or trackpad.

 Numbers may be entered using engineering notation,